mahouboy23/IB-notes/Notes week 2.md

 ### African Contributions to Civilization
 - **Innovations**
     - Inventions: Clock, wheel, mathematics, writing systems.
-    - Africans were not cavemen; they developed early technologies.
+    - Africans were not cavemen, they developed early technologies.
 - **Historical Kingdoms and Empires**
     - **Dark Tichit**: Located in modern-day Ghana.
     - **Nok Culture**: In present-day Nigeria.
-    - **Monomotapa Empire**: Current Zimbabwe, known for advanced stone structures like Great Zimbabwe.
+    - **Monomotapa Empire**: Current Zimbabwe
     - **Kush Empire**: Thrived simultaneously with Egypt.
     - **Mansa Musa**:
         - King of Mali during Europe’s Dark Ages.
         - Wealthiest man in history; famous for his pilgrimage to Mecca, distributing vast amounts of gold.
 - **Global Influence**
     - Africans were the first to circumnavigate the globe.
-    - African presence documented in ancient Asia and Europe.
 ### The Vatican and African History
 - **Control of History**
     - Vast African artifacts and records (6-8 miles of storage) hidden in Vatican archives.
     - Egyptology: Created by the Vatican to control the narrative of African contributions.
 ### African Influence in Asia
 - **Dynasties and Cultural Exchange**
-    - African roots in the formation of early Asian dynasties.
+    - African roots in old Asian dynasties.
     - **Ainu People**: Ethiopians brought Koreans to Japan, forming Japanese culture.
     - **Bodhidharma**: An African Dravidian who founded martial arts by studying animal behavior.
     - Similarities between African and Asian spiritual systems (gods, rituals, beliefs).
-- **Cultural Symbols**
-    - Early Buddha statues depicted African features.
-    - African origin of Samurai and Ninja traditions.
 ### Racism and Religious Manipulation
 - **Racism as a System**
     - Created to protect the European genotype.
-    - Early Europeans revered African figures (e.g., Black popes like Saint Victor, Saint Maurice).
+    - Early Europeans revered African figures
 - **Religious Influence**
     - **Michelangelo’s Paintings**: Pope ordered the Holy Family painted as European.
-    - Many European religious depictions originally showed African features (e.g., Black Madonna, Black Jesus).
+    - Many European religious depictions originally showed African features
 - **Impact of Christianity**
-    - Used as a tool of mental and physical subjugation for African people.
+    - Used as a tool of mental and physical subjugation
-    - Reinforced Eurocentric ideals, erasing African contributions to Christianity.
+    - Reinforced Euro minded ideals
 ### Other notes
-- African history spans beyond the 6,000-year limit imposed by Western narratives.
+- African history spans beyond 6,000-year.

-- Artifacts and records reveal Africa’s foundational role in global history and culture.
-- How can the narrative be reclaimed and shared to restore pride and identity among African-descended people?
+# CLASS 2
+## Discussion notes Ottoman empire
+- TURKEY  $\large{\rightarrow}$  middle eastern country
+	- Islamic
+	- 600 years (1299-1922)
+	- Colombus (1492)
+	- Anatolia (Asian Minor)
+	- Multi-ethnic
+	- Asian, Europe, Africa, Arabian Peninsula
+	- The Atlantic Slave Trade
+		 - Red Sea, Sahara, Indian Ocean